 Our Conflict Minerals due diligence process includes: the establishment of cross functional teams made up of senior management and operational staff; communications to, and the engagement of, Suppliers; and due diligence compliance process and measurement, record keeping and follow up procedures.
 We have periodically reported to the Audit Committee of our Board of Directors with respect to our due diligence process and compliance obligations under the Rule.

-The cross functional teams we established in each of our two product segments consisted of subject matter experts from relevant functions such as purchasing, manufacturing and finance.
+The cross functional teams we established in each of our two product segments for 2021 consisted of subject matter experts from relevant functions such as purchasing, manufacturing and finance.
 These teams were responsible for implementing our Conflict Minerals due diligence process.
 These teams were supported by senior management, including the Chief Financial Officer, the General Manager of the EMS Products segment and the General Manager of the Thermal Products segment.
 These members of senior management are briefed about the results of our due diligence efforts on a regular basis to provide guidance and oversight.